wulms/bidsconvertr/docs/_sources/md_files/workflow.md.txt

 # Start of the workflow

-Based on the inputs your data is converted via dcm2niix into NifTI format.
+Your data is converted into NifTI format using dcm2niix based on the inputs.

-All JSON headers are read out and merged together.
+Each JSON header is read out and combined into one file.

 ## The sequence mapper GUI

-The unique sequence-ID’s are extracted and the Sequence Mapper is launched.
+After extracting the distinct sequence-IDs, the `Sequence Mapper`, a Shiny application is started.

-The Sequence Mapper is a Shiny App, which should enable you to rename your sequences according to the BIDS specification.
-You can edit a cell after a double-click on it.
+You should be able to rename your sequences in accordance with the BIDS specification.

-Now the ‘sequence_mapper’ should start showing the following interface:
+A double-click on a cell will open it for editing.
+The `Sequence Mapper` should now begin displaying the interface as follows: